MCStatusBot/docs/docs/en/commands/minecraft-server.md

 ### Common errors:
  - Minecraft Server Exists
    - This server has already been added.
 To verify that you own it, type `/minecraft-server view` and use the IP or ID of the server, and see if the username under owner is yours.
-If not, don't worry - see [recover my Minecraft server].
+If not, don't worry - see [recover my Minecraft server]().
 <br>